AhmedNasr23/Health-Hub/README.md

 ## ⚙️ Installation

 To deploy the project in your ServiceNow instance:
+1. Download this file that called update-set.zip

-1. Navigate to **System Update Sets → Retrieved Update Sets**
+2. Navigate to **System Update Sets → Retrieved Update Sets**
-2. Import the provided **XML Update Set**
+3. Import the provided **XML Update Set**
-3. Preview the Update Set to validate changes
+4. Preview the Update Set to validate changes
-4. Commit the Update Set
+5. Commit the Update Set

 ---